14-man France loses Grand Slam bid after defeat in Scotland - WHIZ News

 Its first defeat in four rounds also dropped France to second in the standings, below England on points difference.
 That means England’s and Ireland’s matches against Italy, both postponed by the new coronavirus outbreak, could yet have a bearing on who is crowned champion, sometime this year.

-This match turned when tighthead prop Mohamed Haouas was sent off in the 37th minute for punching Scotland flanker Jamie Ritchie.
+This match turned when tighthead prop Mohamed Haouas was sent off in the 37th minute for punching Scotland flanker Jamie Ritchie in the face.

-France led 7-6 at the time, but the resulting penalty slotted by Scotland lost France the lead which it never got back.
+France led 7-6, but lost the lead from the resulting penalty kick and never had it again.

-Tries to winger Sean Maitland just before and just after halftime put Scotland in control.
+Tries to winger Sean Maitland just before and just after halftime set up the scrappy Scots for a fourth straight win over France at Murrayfield, and consecutive wins against France in the championship for the first time since 1964.

-The young French fought valiantly with 14 men but the effort drained them.
+With a second straight win, Scotland was up to third, and the pressure was off coach Gregor Townsend.

+“We could’ve done better in the last 10-15 minutes, but I was very proud of how we started the game,” Townsend said.
+“We were very physical in the tackle, sharp when we had opportunities to move the ball.”

 The red card was deja vu for France which, only last October, was leading Wales in their Rugby World Cup quarterfinal in Japan until Sebastien Vahaamahina was sent off for punching.
 France lost and went home with nothing.